Springfield Model 1877

-The Springfield Model 1877 was a trapdoor breechblock service rifle produced in two versions by the Springfield Armory for the United States military.
-The standard issue rifle is historically regarded as a variant of the Springfield Model 1873 carbine, while the shorter-barreled Model 1873 carbine has been considered to be a separate model.
+The Springfield Model 1877 was a variant of the Springfield Model 1873 carbine.

-Description
+In 1877, many changes were made to both the Model 1873 rifle and the Model 1873 carbine (the carbine was just a shorter version of the rifle).
+Historically, the Model 1877 rifle has just been considered to be a variant of the Model 1873, while the Model 1877 carbine has been considered to be a separate model.

-The most visible change in the Model 1877 standard rifle was to extend the buttstock comb further forward on a thickened wrist to strengthen the wrist's weak spot.
+The most visible change was made to the stock.
+The buttstock comb was extended further forward on the wrist to strengthen the wrist's weak spot.
+The wrist itself was also thickened.

-Prior to 1877, the Erskine S, Allin-designed trapdoor breechblock had a high arch machined out of it, making it lighter.
+Prior to 1877, the trapdoor breechblock had a high arch machined out of it, making it lighter.
 The Model 1877 no longer had the arch machined out of it, though the reason for this modification is not clear.
+Gas ports along the upper ridges of the receiver were also extended, which may explain why the arch on the breechblock was removed at the same time.

-After the Battle of Little Bighorn, the Springfield Armory was assigned the task of providing a cleaning rod for the carbine version that could also be used to remove stuck cartridges.
+After the Battle of Little Bighorn, Springfield Armory was assigned the task of providing a cleaning rod for the carbine version that could also be used to remove stuck cartridge.
 A three piece steel rod was designed that fit into the butt.
 This required a new butt plate specifically for the carbine, as the longer rifle already included a cleaning rod and did not need these modifications.

 The rear sight was also modified.
-The rifle version of the new sight was stamped with an R, and the carbine version was stamped with a C. The different sights were necessary because the carbine used a 55-grain cartridge instead of the rifle's 70-grain cartridge.
+The rifle version of the new sight was stamped with an R, and the carbine version was stamped with a C. The different sights were necessary because the carbine used a 55 gr cartridge instead of the rifle's 70 gr cartridge.